 T - Time is vital.
 Alert a medical professional as soon as possible.

 Cover photo: Shutterstock

 American Physical Therapy Association 800-999-APTA (800-999-2782) http://www.apta.org

 U.S. Department of Health and Human Services.
 Post-stroke rehabilitation fact sheet.
 National Institute of Neurological Disorders and Stroke.
 2022.

 Liu TW, Ng GY, Chung RC, Ng SS.
 Decreasing fear of falling in chronic stroke survivors through cognitive behavior therapy and task-oriented training.
 Stroke.
 2019;50(1):148-54.

 Interview with Jen Aanestad, Physical Therapy Supervisor, St. Francis Memorial Hospital Acute Rehabilitation Center, San Francisco.

-Rosenberg, Craig H. and Gail M. Popelka.
+Rosenberg CH, and Popelka GM.
 Post-stroke rehabilitation: A review of the guidelines for patient management.
-Geriatrics, September 2000.
-(55):75-81
+Geriatrics (Basel, Switzerland) 2000:1;(55):75-81

 Gordon NF, Gulanick M, Costa F, Fletcher G, Franklin BA, Roth EJ, Shephard T. Physical activity and exercise recommendations for stroke survivors: an American Heart Association scientific statement from the Council on Clinical Cardiology.
 Circulation.
 2004;109(16):2031-4